Metal Free Zirconia Crown v/s Porcelain Fused to Metal Crown

 A monolithic (full contour) anatomical crown is made in a single block and has good strength.
 It is devoid of chipping and does not affect the opposing natural teeth, which makes it suitable for any patient.
 These monolithic crowns are therefore best used in replacing posterior teeth, which are primarily subjected to chewing forces.

 The anterior teeth however need better translucency to best mimic the natural teeth.
-Zirconia crowns in esthetic zones are hence layered with ceramic materials, for better staining and shading to get maximum simulation of natural teeth.
+Metal free crowns in esthetic zones are hence layered with ceramic materials, for better staining and shading to get maximum simulation of natural teeth.

 Why posterior crowns should not be layered?